 Education & Qualification

-- The job prospects increase when the economy is slowing down and reduce modestly when it is booming but does not get eliminated completely.
+- The job prospects increase when the economy is slowing down and reduce modestly when it is booming but do not get eliminated completely.

-- Further, the demographics of the country also determine whether there is an uptrend in the job prospects because when there is higher demographic dividend, that is the population is younger, they can bear the risks and therefore investment in equity increases such as the population of India, but when the population is aging, investment in fixed income securities increases, such as the case with Japan.
+- Further, the demographics of the country also determine whether there is an uptrend in the job prospects because when there is a higher demographic dividend, that is, the population is younger, they can bear the risks and therefore, investment in equity increases such as the population of India, but when the population is aging, investment in fixed income securities increases, such as the case with Japan.

 This has been a guide to What is Fixed Income Trader & its Definition.
 Here we discuss the skill required to become a fixed income trader and responsibilities along with education, salary & job prospectus.
 You can learn more about from the following articles –